vlmlee/Leaderboard/README.md

 ## Disclaimer

-This dApp has not been audited. **Be careful not to use real ETH when interacting with it.**
+This dApp has not been audited nor has it been gas optimized. **Be careful not to use real ETH when interacting with it.**